NafiurSiddiqui/NextJS-learner/README.md

 Go to [posts](utils/posts.js) utility function and see [getAllPostsIds](utils/posts.js#37) function.
 You must return `param` object with name of the dynamic file in our case `id`.
 See at the bottom functions of [[id].js](pages/posts/[id].js).

+## fallback

+`fallback` inside `getStaticPath` is basically way to tell nextJS what happens if a path is not found.
+Go to [fallback doc](https://nextjs.org/docs/api-reference/data-fetching/get-static-paths#fallback-false) to learn in depth.

 ## Renedering markdown content

 you need a library to parse markdown content.
 Let's use `remark` here. go ahead and run `npm install remark remark-html`.
 We modified the [`getAllPostData`](utils/posts.js#82) and **important** we turned it into `async/await` function since `remark` requires `async` operation.
 Hence we updated our [`getStaticProps`](pages/posts/[id].js) and `await` the resuls as well.